J&J CEO: COVID-19 vaccine is on trucks, shots by Tuesday or Wednesday

 The vaccine “works 85 percent of the time against serious disease and it kept all the patients out of the hospital and from dying, even against these new and really challenging variants,” Mr. Gorsky said.
 “Patients here in this country, let alone around the world, should have a lot of confidence, a lot of trust, in knowing they’re getting a very safe and effective, one-shot vaccine.”

-Also Monday, Mr. Gorsky said scientists and regulators are looking at ways to
+Also Monday, Mr. Gorsky said scientists and regulators are looking to get the vaccine to older children and pregnant women.

 “We’re looking at its use in pregnant women.
 We’re looking at its use in children above the age of 12, further along, even younger,” Mr. Gorsky said.
 “We’re going to make sure we follow the data, we follow the science, but we’re very confident in those programs.
 So over the remainder of 2021, we’ll be able to gather that information, submit it to regulators, and hopefully have it available for children and women around the world.”